 - Nectar, either for orioles or hummingbirds

 Providing natural foods for woodpeckers is an even easier way to attract these birds and sate their appetites.
-The best ways to ensure natural foods for hummingbirds include:
+The best ways to ensure natural foods for woodpeckers include:

 - Minimizing or eliminating insecticide use that would remove insects from the food chain.

-- Planting berry bushes for birds, especially bushes that retain their fruit into winter.
+- Planting berry bushes for birds, especially bushes that retain fruit into winter.

 - Planting oak trees or other nut-bearing trees and bushes for woodpeckers to use.